rjeschke/txtmark/README.md

 3. <h4 id="note2">Note:</h4>
     What the frell ... this test will continue to FAIL.
-    Sorry, but using unescaped '"' in a link, which should be surrounded by '"' is unacceptable for me ;)
+    Sorry, but using unescaped `"` in a title which should be surrounded by `"` is unacceptable for me ;)

     Change: